BarbierCl/Qualitative_Control_of_Cell_Fate/README.md

 # Qualitative_Control_of_Cell_Fate
-This repository contains teh complet source code for all experiments
+This repository contains the complete source code for all experiments